dave45678/Lesson15/Flask/lesson01.md

 # Lesson 1 - Introduction to Flask - Hello World with variable

 ## Learning Objectives
-* Create basic Flask application
+* Create a basic Flask application

 ## The Walkthrough
 1. Create a Flask Application